-In accordance with the above-referenced provision of New Hampshire law, I write to inform you of an information security incident affecting approximately 6 New Hampshire residents.
+In accordance with the above-referenced provision of New Hampshire law, I write to inform you of an information security incident affecting approximately 23 New Hampshire residents.
+This letter serves as an update to our prior notification to you regarding this incident, dated October 3, 2018.

-During routine security monitoring of the PPI website (ppi2pass.com), we found indications of suspicious activity and immediately launched an investigation.
-On September 19, 2018, our investigation determined that a hacker had implemented malicious code that allowed the hacker to obtain access to personal information that was submitted in connection with transactions made on the website between March 9, 2017 and April 5, 2017.
-The personal information that was likely accessed may have included name, physical address, email address, phone number, and credit or debit card information (e.g. card number, expiration date, and Card Verification Value ("CVV") or Card Security Value ("CSV")).
+As explained in our prior letter, during routine security monitoring of the PPI website (ppi2pass.com), we found indications of suspicious activity and immediately launched an investigation.
+On September 19, 2018, our investigation initially determined that a hacker had implemented malicious code that allowed the hacker to obtain access in June 2017 to personal information that was submitted in connection with transactions made on the website between March 9, 2017 and April 5, 2017.

 Upon learning of the incident, PPI took immediate steps to protect consumers by investigating the incident, eliminating and preventing any further unauthorized access, and enhancing our security and monitoring measures.
 As part of our investigation and remediation work, we have also brought in a leading third-party forensics firm and contacted law enforcement.
-Upon determining that the attack may have resulted in access to certain personal information, we also started working immediately to notify potentially impacted customers and offer them assistance, including arranging for free credit monitoring.
+Upon determining that the attack may have resulted in access to certain personal information, we also started working immediately to notify potentially impacted customers and offer assistance, including arranging for free credit monitoring.